EDUCBA Logo

 Withdrawal Request Accepted

 We can reduce the table by removing any duplicate columns in the table.
-Other ways to reduce the table are checking for invalid combinations in the table; for example, there is no way someone can be both a Male and a Female in a decision table.
+Another way to reduce the table is by checking for invalid combinations; for example, there is no way someone can be a Male and a Female in a decision table.

 Condition